lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verses 1-5.** In our position, age, and country, we are not in danger of violence from men, as was David; still, no man is absolutely safe front the danger.

-1\.Mention some eases not yet impossible.
+1\.
+Mention some eases not yet impossible.

 a) A Christian workman, because he cannot comply with unrighteous customs, excites the animosity of his fellow workers.
 They will do him mischief, spoil his work, steal his tools, speak evil of him, until his employer discharges him to restore peace in the factory.

 b) A Christian clerk or shop assistant, because his presence is a check upon his sinful companions, may have snares laid for him, etc.

-2\.Suggest advice, useful, should such a case arise.
+2\.
+Suggest advice, useful, should such a case arise.

 a) Resort to God with a "Deliver me", and a "Preserve me."